1cbyc/image_classification/README.md

-# trying to build a method to classify diseases
+# trying to build a method to identify diseases by the way they look in xrays